Skip to content

 Return the name of the fastest available OpenMM platform.

-Platform preference order: CUDA > OpenCL > CPU > Reference.
+Otherwise, platform preference order: CUDA > OpenCL > CPU > Reference.

 Logs a warning when CUDA is unavailable and the function falls back to OpenCL on a system with an NVIDIA GPU — OpenCL on modern NVIDIA GPUs gives very poor utilisation (~14%).
 The warning is suppressed on non-NVIDIA systems where OpenCL may be the intended backend.